 In fact, Anand gives a fairly good account of himself in the film and one would have to count this as one of his better performances.
 Geeta Bali, in a role tailor-made for her, is a natural and all but steals the film with her lively and bubbly performance.
 KN Singh makes for a great, slimy, sophisticated villain as always but the Johnny Walker comedy act is a big, big weakness in the film.
 In particular, the tacky endless sequence with Johnny behind the wheel of the car just seems to go on and on and gets on one’s nerves after a while.

 Technically, the film is reasonably competent for its time.
 Apart from VK Murthy’s efficient camerawork, special mention must be made of N Dutta’s musical score, in particular the Geeta Dutt solos – Jaate Ho To Jaao Par Jaaoge Kahan and Humse Bhi Kar Lo Kabhi Kabhi To Meethi Meethi Do Baaten (No one could get the sexy effect quite like her) – and the romantic Lata Mangeshkar solo, Yeh Baharon Ka Sama.
-There are also the early signs of some fine picturization of the songs, which was to become a major strength of Khosla’s.
+In the last named, there are also the early signs of some fine picturization of the songs, which was to become a major strength of Khosla’s.
 This was something picked up from mentor Guru Dutt, whom Khosla had assisted in Baazi (1951), Jaal, Baaz (1953) and Aar Paar (1954) prior to this film.
 In fact, the way Khosla introduces Geeta Bali in the Humse Bhi Karlo number in this film, is practically identical to the way Guru Dutt had introduced Shakila in the Babuji Dheere Chalna song from Aar Paar.

 All in all, Milap is watchable enough fare that marks a reasonably assured debut for Khosla.